gioele/git-collab-guide/guide.en.md

 repository is <https://github.com/gioele/fluffytron.git> (note the `.git` extension at the end).

 We cannot make any modification to that repository.
-We must make a copy of the main repository, make changes to this copy,  and then ask the project maintainers to ingrate them.
+If we want to make changes we must first make a copy of the main repository, do the changes we want inside our copy, and then ask the project maintainers to integrate the changes we made.
 In git terms, we need to "fork" the main `fluffytron` repository.

 To fork the main repository we use the GitHub interface.